 Database business logic is the backbone of modern enterprises, quietly orchestrating the flow of information behind the scenes.
 In essence, it's the set of rules and procedures that govern how data is stored, retrieved, and manipulated within a database system.

-At its core, database business logic encapsulates the business rules and policies that dictate how data should be handled.
+At its core, business rules encapsulates the business rules and policies that dictate how data should be handled.
 This can include everything from validating input to enforcing security measures and maintaining data integrity.
 Besides, business rules determine how data is created, stored, and managed.

-Traditionally, the storage of domain logic within the database itself has been a common practice.
+Traditionally, the storage of domain rules within the database itself has been a common practice.
 Stored procedures, triggers, and functions find their natural abode at the database level, tightly integrated with the data they operate on.
-However, as data management evolved, so did the approaches to housing database business logic.
+However, as data management evolved, so did the approaches to housing domain rules.

-The question of where to store business logic is an issue of heated discussions.
-However, it becomes clearer for many users that storing domain logic at the application layer brings to the table a number of benefits.
-Before we move to the discussion of migration benefits, let’s figure out what the three-layer architecture is.
+The question of where to store core functionality is an issue of heated discussions.
+However, it becomes clearer for many users that storing domain logic at the app layer brings to the table a number of benefits.
+Before we move to the discussion of migration benefits, let’s figure out what the three-tier architecture is.

-Three-layer architecture is a well-established software structure that organizes application into three logical layers: the presentation layer, application layer (often referred as a business logic layer), and data layer.
+Three-tier architecture is a well-established software structure that organizes app into three tiers: the presentation tier, application tier (often referred as a business logic or a middle tier), and data tier.
 In this architecture, each level is responsible for managing a specific task, adhering to the principle of separation of concerns.

 The task of the presentation layer is to provide information to the user in a meaningful manner.
 This layer facilitates the user's interaction with the application's interface.
 It oversees user input, data visualization, and the formatting of data for display.
-Since the presentation layer is responsible for presenting information from the application to the user, and collecting data from the users, it should not contain any logic.
+Since the presentation layer is responsible for presenting information from the app to the user, and collecting data from the users, it should not contain any business rules.

-The application layer is where the application's business logic is executed.
+The app tier is where the application's rules are executed.
 It receives instructions from the presentation layer, performs the necessary computations, and then returns the results.
-Server-side programming languages like Java, C#, or PHP are typically used to build the application layer.
+Server-side programming languages like Java, C#, or PHP are typically used to build the middle layer.

-The data layer is responsible for storing and retrieving data from a database or other data storage systems.
+The data tier is responsible for storing and retrieving data from a database or other data storage systems.
 It oversees all interactions with the database, including data addition, modification, and deletion.
-Database management systems like MySQL, Oracle, or Microsoft SQL Server are commonly used to construct the database layer.
+Relational database management systems (RDBMS) like MySQL, Oracle, or Microsoft SQL Server are commonly used to construct the data layer.

-Basically most of the applications have business logic within the database layer in the form of stored procedures and functions.
-However, such an approach of storing domain logic may create additional load on the database.
+Basically most of the applications have business rules within the data layer in the form of stored procedures and functions.
+However, such an approach of storing software rules may create additional load on the database.
 Migrating business logic to Java, for example, opens up new opportunities for development and allows companies to leverage a robust Java ecosystem.
-In fact, it is not the only advantage of domain logic migration to an application layer, it offers numerous other opportunities.
+In fact, it is not the only advantage of migrating business processes to a middle tier, it offers numerous other opportunities.

 Business Logic at the App Level: Top Benefits

-Placing business logic within the application server offers a myriad of advantages.
+Placing application rules within the app server offers a myriad of advantages.
 Let’s review the main ones:

 - Don’t Repeat Yourself (DRY).
-Moving business logic from the database to the application level enhances adherence to the "Don't Repeat Yourself" principle by eliminating redundancy and centralizing logic.
-The DRY principle stands for removing repetitive patterns and duplicate logic in favor of referenceable code.
+Moving core functionality from the data to the middle level enhances adherence to the "Don't Repeat Yourself" principle by eliminating redundancy and centralizing processes.
+The DRY principle stands for removing repetitive patterns and duplicate rules in favor of referenceable code.
 One of the arguments for this principle is that it makes a codebase easier to maintain and eliminates code redundancy.
 However, complying with this principle can be challenging as the SQL queries are based on the sets of rows and columns which can make it tricky to avoid repetition when dealing with similar but not identical queries.
 Overall, this approach fosters a more maintainable, scalable, and reliable codebase.

 - Enhanced configuration and version control capabilities.
-Such Integrated Development Environments as IntelliJ IDEA, Eclipse, Netbeans, and VScode provide extensive configuration options for managing application code.
-By centralizing business logic within the application, developers can leverage IDE features to configure and customize the logic more effectively than when it's scattered across database objects.
+Such Integrated Development Environments as IntelliJ IDEA, Eclipse, Netbeans, and VScode provide extensive configuration options for managing code.
+By centralizing business processes within the application, developers can leverage IDE features to configure and customize the logic more effectively than when it's scattered across database objects.
 Additionally, version control systems like Git enable precise management of changes to the application codebase.
-With business logic in the application layer, developers can use Git to track, review, and revert changes systematically, ensuring better collaboration and code stability.
+With domain logic in the middle tier, developers can use Git to track, review, and revert changes systematically, ensuring better collaboration and code stability.

 - Faster development.
-Debugging and testing application code is easier with robust IDE tools (IntelliJ IDEA, for example), streamlining the development process.
-Application-level code also benefits from greater reusability and flexibility, enabling quicker iterations and adaptations to changing requirements without impacting the underlying database.
+Debugging and testing app code is easier with robust IDE tools (IntelliJ IDEA, for example), streamlining the development process.
+Such code also benefits from greater reusability and flexibility, enabling quicker iterations and adaptations to changing requirements without impacting the underlying RDBMS.
 Overall, these advantages contribute to accelerated development cycles and faster time-to-market for software products.

 Apart from that, some databases have a number of restrictions for developing business logic in SQL.
 First of all, this pertains to such data warehouses as Amazon Redshift, Azure Synapse Analytics, BigQuery, Snowflake, Vertica, etc.

-If you plan to use them, then you have virtually no choice but to place the domain logic in the application.
-In addition, if you use Oracle with a complex database business logic and want to switch to one of the databases with limited SQL capabilities, then the most rational solution would be to convert business logic from PL/SQL to Java.
+If you plan to use them, then you have virtually no choice but to place the domain rules in the application.
+In addition, if you use Oracle with a complex business logic and want to switch to one of the RDBMS with limited SQL capabilities, then the most rational solution would be to convert business logic from PL/SQL to Java.

 How to migrate business logic to Java?